 There is often much confusion between hypothesis and discovery driven problem-solving methods.
 The whole of science is built on the idea that we create a hypothesis, then the community tries to take this apart – find the single negative case that break the proposed hypothesis.
 Science is the “scientific method” and predicated on defining a hypothesis that is falsifiable.
-Key to falsifiable hypothesis is we can never conclusively prove a scientific principle, but a single negative can disprove it.
-We can only approach a “Theory” the ultimate goal of scientific discovery – a hypothesis where the entire world has failed for 10-100 years to disprove or find evidence that goes against this theory.
+Central to a falsifiable hypothesis is we can never conclusively prove a scientific principle, but a single negative can disprove it.
+We can only approach a “theory”, the ultimate goal of scientific discovery – a hypothesis where the entire world has failed for 10-100 years to disprove or find evidence that goes against this theory.
 Examples include the theory of gravitation or the theory of evolution.

 From the algorithm or data analysis point of view, we create a hypothesis driven functionality when we try to prove (or disprove) a target exists – the search is based on the science we wish to look for.
 An example of this is the simple string search algorithm – where we attempt to find similar strings within a data set; in life-sciences we have sequence alignment.
 In this case we have a target sequence and try to identify sections of a genome, for example, that match this sequence.
 The hypothesis here is that the search sequence exists or does not exist.
 In this way, we identify information within the data that immediately provides knowledge since we know the question asked.